projectcalico/calico/reference/resources/ipreservation.md

 If an `IPReservation` is created after an IP from its range is already in use then the IP is not automatically released back to the pool.
 The reservation check is only done at auto allocation time.

-{{site.prodname}} supports Kubernetes annotations that force the use of specific IP addresses {%- if site.include_calicoctl_resource %}[annotations that force the use of specific IP addresses](../cni-plugin/configuration#requesting-a-specific-ip-address){%- endif %}.
+{{site.prodname}} supports Kubernetes [annotations that force the use of specific IP addresses](../cni-plugin/configuration#requesting-a-specific-ip-address).
 These annotations override any `IPReservation`s that are in place.

 When Windows nodes claim blocks of IPs they automatically assign the first three IPs